aditisjoshi/dankherb/README.md

 You can use `$pip install kivy` to download this package.

 ##### A Note About Pygame
-You can use `$pip install pygame` to download this package.
+Kivy depends on Pygame, so if you do not have it, you can use `$pip install pygame` to download this package.

 #### Serial
 You can use `$pip install pyserial` to download this package.

 ### To Run
-In order to run the GUI, you must first run the Arduino code and then move over to python and run GardenaiApp.py.
+In order to run the GUI, you must first run the Arduino code (reciever_control.ino) and then move over to python and run GardenaiApp.py.
 A window should appear that should give you information about the plants and their status.
 You can close the app when you are done with it.

 #### A note about the serial name
 You will need to change the name on the serial name depending on what your Arduino program names it.
 You should go to line 23 in the garden.py code and change the following line `ser = serial.Serial('/dev/cu.usbmodemFA131', 9600,timeout=5)` to whatever usbmodem name your Arduino has.